2021331056m/ball-Recieving-1/README.md

 ## Controls

-- right: r or l - for controlling the player's direction.
+- write for right: r or for left: l - for controlling the player's direction.

 ## Obstacle